-Secondary reserve (30 minute reserve) requirements are determined by PJM for each reliability region.
-In the Reliability First (RFC) region, secondary reserve requirements are calculated based on historical under forecasted load rates and generator forced outage rates.57 The RFC and Dominion secondary reserve requirements are added together to form a single RTO DASR requirement defined as the sum of a percent of the load forecast error and forced outage rate times the daily peak load forecast.
-Effective January 1, 2019, the dayahead scheduling reserve requirement will be 5.29 percent of the peak load forecast.
+added together to form a single RTO DASR requirement defined as the sum of a percent of the load forecast error and forced outage rate times the daily peak load forecast.
+Effective January 1, 2019, the day-ahead scheduling reserve requirement will be 5.29 percent of the peak load forecast.
 This is based on a 2.18 percent load forecast error component and a 3.11 percent forced outage rate component.
 The DASR requirement is applicable for all hours of the operating day.

-Effective March 1, 2015, the DASR requirement can be increased by PJM operators under conditions of "hot weather or cold weather alert or max emergency generation alert or other escalating emergency."58 The amount of additional DASR MW that may be required is the Adjusted Fixed Demand (AFD) determined by a Seasonal Conditional Demand (SCD) factor.59 The SCD factor is calculated separately for the winter (November through March) and summer (April through October) seasons.
+The DASR requirement can be increased by PJM operators under conditions of "hot weather or cold weather alert or max emergency generation alert or other escalating emergency."60 The amount of additional DASR MW that may be required is the Adjusted Fixed Demand (AFD) determined by a Seasonal Conditional Demand (SCD) factor.
+The SCD factor is calculated separately for the winter (November through March) and summer (April through October) seasons.
 The SCD factor is calculated every year based on the top 10 peak load days from the prior year.
 For November 2018 through October 2019, the SCD values are 3.75 percent for winter and 2.45 percent for summer.
-PJM Dispatch may also schedule additional Day-Ahead Scheduling Reserves as deemed necessary for conservative operations.60 PJM has defined the reasons for conservative operations to include, potential fuel delivery issues, forest/brush fires, extreme weather events, environmental alerts, solar disturbances, unknown grid operating state, physical or cyber attacks.61 The result is substantial discretion for PJM to increase the demand for DASR under a variety of circumstances.
-PJM invoked adjusted fixed demand on 4 days during the first three months 2019.
-The nine of the ten hours with highest DASR market clearing price were during days when adjusted fixed demand was invoked.
+PJM Dispatch may also schedule additional Day-Ahead Scheduling Reserves as deemed necessary for conservative operations.
+PJM has defined the reasons for conservative operations to include, potential fuel delivery issues, forest/ brush fires, extreme weather events, environmental alerts, solar disturbances, unknown grid operating state, physical or cyber attacks.
+The result is substantial discretion for PJM to increase the demand for DASR under a variety of circumstances.
+PJM invoked adjusted fixed demand on 7 days during the first six months 2019 and 18 of the twenty hours with highest DASR market clearing price during the first six months of 2019 were on these days.